DandyLyons/notes/content/Library/The Bible (WEB)/13 - 1 Chronicles/1 Chron-06.md

 Azariah became the father of Seraiah.
 Seraiah became the father of Jehozadak.

 ###### v15
-Jehozadak went into captivity, when Yahweh carried Judah and Jerusalem away by the hand of Nebuchadnezzar.
+Jehozadak went into captivity, when Yahweh carried Judah and Jerusalem away by the hand of [[Nebuchadnezzar]].

 ###### v16
 The sons of Levi: Gershom, Kohath, and Merari.